 The usual term for the Jenike Awards is one year.

 The maximum award is $50,000.
 However, applications that require less than this level of funding support are welcome.
 If you are pursuing a smaller project that requires less than $50,000, we encourage you to apply and request the appropriate funding amount in your application.

 The Jenike Awards are funded by individual donors to the IOCDF Research Grant Fund, and because we allow donors to restrict their donations to specific purposes, we have funding set aside for projects in several areas, including:

-- Body Dysmorphic Disorder ‒ our donors have consistently looked to support BDD research and this year we are strongly encouraging applications in this area
+- Neuroinflammation and OCD (PANDAS/PANS) ‒ our donors have consistently looked to support this line of research and this year we are encouraging applications in this area

 - The role that Race, Ethnicity, and Culture play in OCD and related disorders

 - Research into the causes of OCD, including genetic causes

 Exceptions to the eligibility requirements detailed above will be considered on a case by case basis.
 Questions should be directed to email@example.com.

 All grant applications that comply with program guidelines (see iocdf.org/research) will be assigned two or three reviewers from our expert panel.
 These reviewers will score the application and provide written comments.

 Reviewers will evaluate each proposal on several criteria, including: strength of the proposal’s research design; its potential impact; the strength of the institutional environment(s) where the research will take place; the strength of the PI’s experience and their potential to make future contributions to the field; and, if applicable, the proposal’s compliance with the IOCDF’s Inclusion Policy for Pre-clinical and Clinical Research, and the strength of the plan to include women and members of racial and ethnic minority groups in the proposed study.
 Reviewers will also be asked to consider the intent described in this RFP and to consider how well-aligned proposals are with that intent.